bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="4.0in" height="1.6334394138232722in"} -->

-The roots components can contain other components that developers create to represent the various UI part of the application.
+<p>The roots components can contain other components that developers create
+to represent the various UI part of the application.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s10-g. index.html (39) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->